fredhutchio/git_github_intro/class1.md

 Commit changes to these two files at the same time in "wacky-branch", adding "Testing a wacky idea!" as your commit message.
-Change back to the default branch by clicking on "Current Branch" and selecting "master".
+Change back to the default branch by clicking on "Current Branch" and selecting "main".
 Note that the last commit you made is not shown under "History" for this branch.

-Click on the "Current branch" tab again, then the button at the bottom of that pop-up window that says "Choose a branch to merge into master".
+Click on the "Current branch" tab again, then the button at the bottom of that pop-up window that says "Choose a branch to merge into main".
-Select "wacky-branch" under "Recent branches" and click the button to "Merge wacky-branch" into "master".
+Select "wacky-branch" under "Recent branches" and click the button to "Merge wacky-branch" into "main".
-You should now see the last commit message (initially created in "wacky-branch") as a part of the history of "master".
+You should now see the last commit message (initially created in "wacky-branch") as a part of the history of "main".

 When you are done working on a branch, you should delete the old branch.